rowanmoul/ArchSecureDualBoot/README.md

 ### Adding the hooks to the initramfs

 To "install" these custom hooks on your system, simply copy them to `/etc/initcpio/install/` or `/etc/initcpio/hooks/` as appropriate and ensure they have the executable flag (`chmod +x`).
+You still have to add these hooks to `mkinitcpio.conf` in order to add them to the initramfs image, which we will do below after explainging how they work a little more.

 #### tpm2_encrypt

 For `tpm2_encrypt` there are comments throughout the runtime hook file (or otherwise very descriptive names), as well as an extensive helptext in its install file, so how it works will not be explained in great detail here.
 To summarize, it looks for the files that we copied to our efi partition earlier and uses them to build a real authorization session and unseal the LUKS passphrase that we previously sealed in the TPM.
 It has a lot of checks for input errors (kernel arguments), and will offer to create a new authorized policy (after you have entered your passphrase manually) if something fails.
 It will even show you which PCR values changed if it fails to unseal the passphrase so you can make an informed decsion about whether you expected those changes before entering your passphrase manually.
 If you have a temporary authorized policy like we created earlier, it will create a new "more secure" authorized policy without asking (assuming it is able to unseal the passphrase with that temporary policy).
 Please look at the source to learn more.
-In particular, do not neglect to read the help text, as it contains critical information regarding kernel command line arguments needed for it to work.
+In particular, do not neglect to read the help text in the install hook, as it contains critical information regarding kernel command line arguments needed for it to work.

 To add `tpm2_encrypt` to your initramfs image, simply edit `mkinitcpio.conf` to include it in `HOOKS`.
-Please note that as mentioned in the help text for this hook, it is written as an extension for the `encrypt` hook that is installed as part of the `cryptsetup` package.
-The `encrypt` hook has it's own setup requirements (kernel command line arguments) found [here](https://wiki.archlinux.org/index.php/Dm-crypt/System_configuration#Boot_loader), and should be placed *after* `tpm2_encrypt` in `HOOKS`.
+Please note that as mentioned in the help text for `tpm2_encrypt`, it is written as an extension for the `encrypt` hook that was added earlier (if you followed the installation section), and should be placed *before* `encrypt` in `HOOKS`.
 Here is an example: `HOOKS="base udev autodetect keyboard modconf block filesystems tpm2_encrypt encrypt fsck"`
 Hooks are run in the order listed in the config file for each of the four parts of the boot process (Eg. All early hooks are run in this order, then all main hooks, etc).